 The Civic Innovation project of the Ibero-American General Secretariat (SEGIB), with the support of Government of Costa Rica and the EARTH University, call for the submission of innovative proposals to be developed and prototyped at the Civic Innovation Lab – Costa Rica (LABIC.CR) that will take place from October 29th to November 10th, 2019 in Liberia, Province of Guanacaste, Costa Rica.
-The theme of #LABICCR is “Environment and Climate Change” and seeks to find new innovative proposals and solutions to the main threats for the planet and its effects on people and communities.
+This civic lab seeks to find new proposals and innovative solutions that generate social and environmental benefits.
 The projects will be developed in a collaborative way by multidisciplinary and intercultural teams, in liaison with local groups and communities.

 This #LABICCR will have the collaboration of the Government of Costa Rica, Spanish Agency for International Development Cooperation (AECID), Nansen Centre For Peace and Dialogue, Medialab-Prado, Silo – arte e Latitude Rural, Instituto Procomún, and Njambre.

 The call for projects of #LABICCR will remain open from June 3 to June 28 and can be presented by citizens from anywhere in the world.
 The 10 selected projects will be published on July 8.

 Ten projects will be selected to be developed by teams made up of one promoter and nine contributors (these will all be selected in an upcoming open call) with the support of a group of mentors, technical experts and local facilitators.

 Anyone interested in taking part in the #LABICCR must complete and submit the form found below.
 Registration is free.